InGraw-Co/InGraw-Co/README.md

 # 👋 I’m a young electronics enthusiast, programmer, and game developer from Poland.
 I’m the founder of **InGraw Co.**, where I design games, animations, electronic projects, and my own microcomputers.

-I create projects that combine hardware and software — from custom SBCs to 3D-printed devices with magnetic levitation.
+I create projects that combine hardware and software — from custom SBCs to 3D-printers.
 My goal is **learning by creating** and sharing my work with the community.

 ---